 Permissive

 Description: BSD licences are a family of permissive licences with minimal restrictions on the redistribution of covered software.
-The BSD 2-Clause licence is the simplest BSD licence and the most compatible with other licences.
+The BSD 2-clause licence is the simplest BSD licence and the most compatible with other licences.

 Requirements: The original copyright notice should be added to the licence text.
 The source code should include the licence text.
 The source code does not have to include a notice of significant changes.
 There is no obligation to disclose affected source code.
 Sublicensing of relevant code is permitted.

-Compatibility, linking and mixing: It is subsumed by the entire GPL family (including LGPL and AGPL licences), and is linking-permissive.
+Compatibility, linking and mixing: It is subsumed by the entire GPL family (including LGPL and AGPL licences) and is linking-permissive.
 The BSD 2-clause licence is interchangeable with MIT and ISC licences.
 MPL and Apache 2.0 licences are two-way compatible with the BSD 2-clause licence.
 The BSD 2-clause licence is subsumed by BSD 3-clause and 4-clause licences.

 Patent rights: Patent rights are not mentioned.